thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

 install.packages("xtable")
 install.packages("lmtest")
 install.packages("sandwich")
-install.packages("mixtools") # Did we use this
+install.packages("mixtools")
-install.packages("distr") # Did we use this
+install.packages("distr")
 install.packages("ggplot2")
 ```

 ## Implementation
 The following list contains the scripts used in the simulations/application.
-- `ConfidenceIntervalFunction.R`checks for containment of our population and conditional estimands based on the population and conditional variances.
+- `ConfidenceIntervalFunction.R`checks for containment of the population and conditional estimands based on the population and conditional variances.
-- `OneIterationFunction.R`runs one iteration of our simulation.
+- `OneIterationFunction.R`runs one iteration of the simulation.
 - `RunSimulationStudy.R`runs the simulation function `SimulationFunction.R`with input from the terminal.
 - `SimDataLinear.R`simulates the linear regression data in the simulation.
 - `SimDataLogistic.R`simulates the logistic regression data in the simulation.